Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

 So the general idea is that the more pixels you have on your display, the more the GPU has to work.

-It does not matter whether your system is sitting idle with a blank Desktop screen open, or whether it is running a AAA game.
+Whether your system sits idle with a blank Desktop screen open or runs a AAA game does not matter.

 If there are pixels, the GPU is at work.